Robust Market Interventions: Discussion and concluding remarks

 \subsection{Games on networks}

-One can view our exercise as a special case of an intervention, under noisy information, in a game among a large number of agents.
-In our case, the game is a standard oligopoly pricing model.
-Note that, under the assumption of linear demand, the pricing game can be seen as a network game with linear best replies where the Slutsky matrix is the network.
-Our analysis shows that if the oligopoly exhibits a recoverable structure, then there are robust interventions that maximise changes in producer surplus.
-The methods we have developed can be extended to other settings.
-For example, in a public goods setting, interventions aim to realign private marginal returns with social marginal returns.
-The literature has developed tools to understand how to do this when the authority has precise information on the spillovers causing the underprovision of public goods.\footnote{See, for instance, \cite{bramoulle2014strategic} and \cite{ElliottGolub2019public}.} However, we know little about the design of interventions under noisy information about such externalities.
+We have studied robust interventions in an oligopoly pricing model, which can be seen as a network game with linear best replies \citep[e.g.,][]{Ballesteretal2006,bramoulle2016oxford} where the network summarizes the complement and substitute relationships among products.
+The methods we have developed can be extended to other settings where robust interventions have not been studied.
+For example, in a public goods setting, interventions would aim to realign private marginal returns with social marginal returns.
+The literature has developed tools to understand how to do this when the authority has precise information on the spillovers causing the underprovision of public goods.\footnote{See, for instance, \cite{bramoulle2014strategic} and \cite{ElliottGolub2019public}. } However, we know little about designing interventions under noisy information about such externalities.
 Similarly, in contracting for teams under moral hazard, network methods have recently been developed for locally perturbing contracts to achieve better outcomes for a principal \citep{IncentiveSpillovers}.
 But it is a considerable challenge to extend these results to the realistic case where the strategic interactions among members of an organization are only imperfectly known.
-General games will lack some of the structure we have taken advantage of.
-This includes the properties of the spillovers structure coming from a symmetric, positive semidefinite Slutsky matrix.
+General games will lack some of the structure we have leveraged, including the symmetry and negative semidefiniteness of the strategic interactions matrix.
 So there are challenges to overcome in extending our results.
-We hope this paper stimulates research in these exciting new directions.
+We hope this paper stimulates research in these directions.